Luracast/Restler-API-Explorer/README.md

 -------------

 ### Download
 You can use the Restler API Explorer code AS-IS!
-No need to build or recompile--just [download](https://github.com/Luracast/Restler-API-Explorer/downloads) the distribution, unpack and start using it.
+No need to build or recompile--just [download](https://github.com/Luracast/Restler-API-Explorer/zipball/master) the distribution, unpack and take the content inside `dist` folder and start using it.
 If you like Restler API Explorer as-is, stop here.

 ### Build
 You can rebuild swagger-ui on your own to tweak it or just so you can say you did.
 To do so, follow these steps:

+1. Clone this repository.
+Downloading as Zip or Tarball won't include the source
-1. Install [CoffeeScript](http://coffeescript.org/#installation) which will give you [cake](http://coffeescript.org/#cake)
+2. Install [CoffeeScript](http://coffeescript.org/#installation) which will give you [cake](http://coffeescript.org/#cake)
-2. Run cake dist
+3. Run cake dist from the root of this project
-3. You should see the distribution under the dist folder.
-Open ./dist/index.html to launch Swagger UI in a browser
+4. You should see the distribution under the dist folder.
+Open ./dist/index .html to launch Swagger UI in a browser

 ### Use
-1. Copy the dist folder to the Restler (version 3 or above) based API root, and rename it to **explorer** (or what ever you find suitable)
+1. Copy the dist folder to the Restler (version 3 or above) based API root, and rename it to **explorer** (or whatever you find suitable)
 2. Add `Luracast\Restler\Resourses` as an API class as shown below
 3. Open the API Root/explorer in the browser.
 It should be listing the resources
 4. Add proper PHPDoc comments to your API methods and see them magically appear in the explorer :)